LCOGT/ztf-alert-server/README.md

 ### Layout
 [ztf.py](ztf.py) Is the main entrypoint for the webapp.
 It contains the Flask endpoints as well as the SqlAlchemy schema and database connections.

+[ingest.py](ingest.py) Contains the code to subscribe to and process the Kafka alert stream from [ZTF](https://www.ztf.caltech.edu/) that publishes the individual alerts.
+The application server must be whitelisted by the ZTF foundation in order to subscribe to this alert stream.

-[ingest.py](ingest.py) Contains the code to download and parse [the tarballs from ztf](https://ztf.uw.edu/alerts/public/) that contain the individual alerts.
-It farms out the ingest of each file to one of several Dramatiq workers in order to speed up the process.
+[ingest_manual.py](ingest_manual.py) Contains the code to manually download and parse [the tarballs from ztf](https://ztf.uw.edu/alerts/public/) that contain the individual alerts.
+Before leveraging Kafka, this was being done by farming out the ingest of each file to one of several Dramatiq workers in order to speed up the process.
+This historical version can be found [here](https://github.com/LCOGT/ztf-alert-server/blob/0e7fbae04fa185827bdc0858604885f0ee8609a7/ingest.py).

 [templates/](templates/) contains the server side rendered html templates for the web ui.

 ### How it works

-The ingester streams the
-https response from a request to the ztf tar.gz file.
-While this response is streaming the tar file is constructed in memory and each file in it read sequentially.
-A task is created for each file which is then executed by one of the Dramatiq workers.

-Each worker inserts a record into the database as well as uploads the original avro file to Amazon s3.
+A Kafka consumer is initialized that subscribes to the set of topics.
+As alerts are published to the given topic, the ingester inserts a records into the database for each alert as well as uploads the original avro file to Amazon s3.
 The database schema resembles a flattened avro alert, so inserting a records is really just a matter of parsing it with fastavro and sending it to Postgres.

 Meanwhile the flask app is serving incoming http requests with some simple endpoints to return results from the single `alert` table.